windysavage/windysavage.github.io/_posts/2020-10-16-Decoding-strategies-in-text-generation.md

 ###### tags: `NLP`  `transformer` `deep-learning`
-# Decoding strategies in text generation

 ## Auto-regressive language generation
 Auto-regressive language generation assumes that the element  of output sequence at timestep **t** is determined by the input sequence and timesteps before **t**.

 ![](https://i.imgur.com/JKrMxhT.png)

-where $W_0$ is the input sequence; $W_t$ is the word at timestep $t$; $T$ is determined by the position of <EOS> token.
+where **W_0** is the input sequence; **W_t** is the word at timestep **t**; **T** is determined by the position of <EOS> token.

 Thanks to the come out of transformer, a well-knowned seq2seq model architecture, researchers now are able to well deal with lots of NLP problems, e.g. neural machine translation (NMT), text summerization, text generation.
 In terms of conducting text generation with transformer, decoding strategies play an important role and thus cannot be ignored.
 The easiest approach is generating tokens with the highest probabilities in each timestep.

 ## Beam search (BS)

 Beam search (BS) is a common-used algorithm for decoding sequences.
 When decoding, BS consider the probabilty of whole sequence instead of just considering the word with highest probability at each timestep (greedy search).
-In other words, BS will maintein $k$ sequences (k is the beam width, you can define it on your own) at the same time, and when there is a new sequence coming, the sequence with lowest probability will be discarded.
+In other words, BS will maintein **k** sequences (k is the beam width, you can define it on your own) at the same time, and when there is a new sequence coming, the sequence with lowest probability will be discarded.

 But BS still has some drawbacks:
 - It generates similar sequences and thus lost diversity.